berinfo/JAP_Final_Task/README.md

 # About

-Ingredients, categories and user are seeded in DB,
+Ingredients, categories, recipes and user are seeded in DB,

 ## user

 username: user123
+password: test123

+username: admin
 password: test123